The New Suzanne’s Cottage

 Welcome to the latest version of the Suzanne’s Cottage website.
 This iteration is different in a couple ways.
-This 4th generation of the site offers a new visual aesthetic.
+This 5th generation of the site offers a new visual aesthetic.
 Secondly, new articles will reflect my bias as a dealer.
 There will be more articles dealing with life as a picker and a reseller of recycled and repurposed treasures.
 Trust me, it’s not as adventurous and exciting as reality TV would have you believe.
-Third, all the Gallery pages have been redesigned.

 The Antiques and Collectibles business has evolved drastically over the past several decades.
 Charles and I began our quest as we struggled to furnish our old home almost fifty years ago.
 We didn’t want the manufactured commodity furniture that was available in the large furniture stores like Leavitt’s (remember them?), or Jordan’s.
 So we took off to the countryside in search of cool mismatched pieces that created a home.